rajnikantwebdev/advanced-todos/README.md

 2. install dependencies (npm install or yarn install)

 # Running the App
-start the development server (npm start or yarn start)
+start the development server (npm run dev or yarn run dev)

 The app will be available at http://localhost:3000.